-If you feel counselling could help you please send our lead therapist, Alison, an email via our contact form here or you can call or text her on 07719 473 175.
-If she’s not available when you call, please leave a message or send a text asking her to contact you so she knows it’s safe to call you back.
+If you feel counselling could help you please send me an email via the contact form here or you can call or text me on 07719 473 175.
+If I’m not available when you call, please leave a message or send a text asking me to contact you so I know it’s safe to call you back.

 When you make contact you can ask any questions you may have, ask to have a consultation session or request a phone call if you’d prefer to talk things through before going ahead.

-Alison will call, email or text you back – whichever is most convenient for you.
-She’ll answer your questions and see which therapist would fit with your needs and availability.
-Once you’ve made an appointment for your first session, you will receive a confirmation email from your therapist with all the details you will need for your session, including our full address and a map with directions.
+I will call, email or text you back – whichever is most convenient for you.
+I’ll answer your questions and check your availability.
+Once you’ve made an appointment for your first session, I will send you a confirmation email with all the information you will need for your session, including the full address, payment details and a map with directions.

 What happens in the first session?

-Your first session is an opportunity to meet your therapist in person and see if you would feel comfortable working with her.
+Your first session is an opportunity to meet me in person and see if you would feel comfortable working with me.
 A good relationship between counsellor and client is key to successful therapy so it’s important you feel it’s a good match.
-Your therapist will ask you about the issues you’d like to address and will ask you some questions so she can understand your background and circumstances.
+I will ask you about the issues you’d like to address and will ask you some questions so I can understand your background and circumstances.
 If you have any questions or concerns you can discuss them at any time.